DynamicsShop/SD-Bulk-Mailer/SD-Bulk-Mailer-Release-Notes.md

 - BCv21 App - The Customer - Payment Receipt Job was modified to print Direct Debit entries on the Customer Ledger Entry.

-- BCv21 App - A new Job Type of Open Sales Invoices was created.
+- BCv21 App - A new Job Type of Open Sales Invoices was created which allows users send open Invoices to customers as a credit control reminder.

 - BCv21 App - The Drafts page is now refreshed as the drafts are issued when throttling is turned on.